-Hill's Yew is a dwarf conifer which is primarily valued in the landscape or garden for its decidedly oval form.
+New Selection Yew is a dwarf conifer which is primarily valued in the landscape or garden for its ornamental upright and spreading habit of growth.
 It has dark green evergreen foliage which emerges light green in spring.
 The ferny sprays of foliage remain dark green throughout the winter.
+The fruits are showy red drupes displayed from early to late fall.